Fixed-point free circle actions on 4-manifolds: Recollections and preliminary lemmas

 All $2$-suborbifolds in a $3$-orbifold are assumed to be orientable.
+There is a special class of $3$-orbifolds which are important for the considerations in this paper; these are the $3$-orbifolds which does not contain any bad $2$-suborbifolds.
+It is a consequence of the Geometrization Theorem (cf. \cite{BLP, MM}) that if a $3$-orbifold does not contain any bad $2$-suborbifolds, then it must be very good, i.e., it is the quotient of a $3$-manifold by a finite group action.
+For simplicity, we shall call such a $3$-orbifold {\it good}.

 An orientable $3$-orbifold (with or without boundary) is called {\it spherical} (resp. {\it discal}) if it is the quotient of the $3$-sphere (resp. $3$-ball) by a finite isometry group.
-A $3$-orbifold is called {\it pseudo-good} if it does not contain any bad $2$-suborbifolds.
-A pseudo-good $3$-orbifold is called {\it irreducible} if every spherical $2$-suborbifold bounds a discal $3$-orbifold.
+A good $3$-orbifold is called {\it irreducible} if every spherical $2$-suborbifold bounds a discal $3$-orbifold.
 An irreducible $3$-orbifold is called {\it atoroidal} if it contains no essential toric $2$-suborbifold.
 A $3$-orbifold (not necessarily orientable) is called {\it Seifert fibered} if it is the total space of an orbifold bundle over a $2$-orbifold (not necessarily orientable) with generic fiber a circle or a mirrored interval.
 (A mirrored interval is the quotient of a circle by an orientation-reversing involution.)
 It is easily seen that a generic fiber of an orientable Seifert fibered $3$-orbifold must be a circle.
-Moreover, if the base $2$-orbifold is orientable, the singular set of the Seifert fibered $3$-orbifold consists of a union of fibers.
+Moreover, if the base $2$-orbifold is orientable, then the singular set of the Seifert fibered $3$-orbifold must consist of a union of fibers.

 The rest of this section is occupied by a number of preliminary lemmas.
-The following lemma about the center of an amalgamated product or an HNN extension is likely to be known by the experts.
-However, we did not find the exact statements and a proof of it in the literature.
-Therefore for the sake of completeness, we include a proof of the lemma here.
+The following lemma about the center of an amalgamated product or an HNN extension is well known to the experts.
+However, for the sake of completeness, we include a statement and a proof of the lemma here.

 \begin{lemma} (1) If $A\neq C\neq B$, then the center of $A \ast_C B$ is contained in $C$.

 (2) Let $C\subset A$ be a subgroup and $\alpha:C\rightarrow A$ be an injective homomorphism, and let $A\ast_C\alpha$ denote the corresponding HNN extension.
 Suppose $x\in z(A\ast_C\alpha)$.
 Then either $x\in C$, or $x$ is non-torsion, $C=A=\alpha(C)$, and $A\ast_C\alpha$ is isomorphic to $A\ast_C\alpha^\prime$ for some $\alpha^\prime: A\rightarrow A$ which is of finite order. \end{lemma}